atgreen/green-orb/README.md

 ## Introduction

 Green Orb monitors your application's console output for patterns that you define, and performs actions based on what it detects.
 It serves as a versatile assistant, taking care of routine but critical monitoring tasks.
-This tool is especially useful for SREs looking to automate and respond to the vital signs of their systems.
+Green Orb is lightweight and suitable for use with containerized applications.
+It's especially useful for SREs looking to automate and respond to the vital signs of their systems.

 ## Features